Canada: Becoming a Senior Society

 And while some may consider the goal audacious, he says it isn’t.
 “It’s actually not as ambitious as some people think if you look at our history.”

-The group commissioned a study and found that to reach 100 million people, Canada would have to be bringing in about 450 million immigrants annually.
+The group commissioned a study and found that to reach 100 million people, Canada would have to be bringing in about 450 000 immigrants annually.

 The Century Initiative bases their vision on five pillars, all intended to boost the population.
 From homegrown efforts to raise fertility with improved access to childcare and early childhood education, to innovation and urban development, the increase in population is paramount.